BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 ### CDDL for HDKey

-The following specification is written in Concise Data Definition Language [CDDL] and includes the `crypto-keypath` spec above.
+The following specification is written in Concise Data Definition Language [CDDL](https://tools.ietf.org/html/rfc8610) and includes the `keypath` spec above.

 ```
 ; An hd-key is either a master key or a derived key.